 If you experience a bug or crash you believe is related to PSPDFKit, please let us know.
+When reporting a bug, please use the built-in debug output and send us a screenshot of your page.

-Checklist for Sending a Crash Report
+Sending a Bug Report

 Depending upon the category of the problem, there are various options that work best for reporting.
 Keep reading to find out more.